nvim-tree/nvim-tree.lua/README.md

-let g:nvim_tree_hijack_netrw = 0 "1 by default, prevents netrw from automatically opening when opening directories (but lets you keep its other utilities) let g:nvim_tree_add_trailing = 1 "0 by default, append a trailing slash to folder names let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree let g:nvim_tree_show_icons = {
+let g:nvim_tree_hijack_netrw = 0 "1 by default, prevents netrw from automatically opening when opening directories (but lets you keep its other utilities) let g:nvim_tree_add_trailing = 1 "0 by default, append a trailing slash to folder names let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree let g:nvim_tree_lsp_diagnostics = 1 "0 by default, will show lsp diagnostics in the tree.
+See :help nvim_tree_lsp_diagnostics let g:nvim_tree_show_icons = {
     \ 'git': 1,
     \ 'folders': 0,